How to pay international contractors in Indonesia [2024]

 • Job dynamics: Employees work as subordinates to a single company, adhering to set working hours and a designated location.
 On the contrary, contractors are self-employed and can work for multiple employers.

-• Tax responsibilities: Employers handle tax deductions, social insurance, and other employee benefits, whereas contractors are responsible for paying self-employment taxes.
+• Tax responsibilities: Employers handle tax deductions, social insurance, and other employee benefits, whereas contractors are responsible for paying self-employment taxes and providing their own benefits.

 • Payment flexibility: Employees typically receive a fixed monthly salary, whereas contractors have the flexibility to set their own payment rates and schedules.